Mom & Me & Mom

 Mom & Me & Mom (2013) is the seventh and final book in author Maya Angelou's series of autobiographies.
 The book was published shortly before Mother's Day and Angelou's 85th birthday.
 It focuses, for the first time in her books, on Angelou's relationship with her mother, Vivian Baxter.
 The book explains Baxter's behavior, especially Baxter's abandonment of Angelou and Angelou's older brother when they were young children, and fills in "what are possibly the final blanks in Angelou's eventful life".
 The book also chronicles Angelou's reunion and reconciliation with Baxter.

 Mom & Me & Mom is an overview of Angelou's life and revisits many of the same anecdotes she relates in her previous books.
 The first section, entitled "Mom & Me", centers on Angelou's early years, before the age of 17, and her transition from resentment and distrust of her mother to acceptance, support, and love towards her.
 After Baxter helps her through the birth of her son, Angelou goes from calling Baxter "Lady" to "Mom".
 In the book's second section, entitled "Me & Mom", Angelou chronicles the unconditional love, support, and assistance they gave to each other, as Baxter helps her through single motherhood, a failed marriage, and career ups and downs.
 As she had begun to do in I Know Why the Caged Bird Sings, and continued throughout her series, Angelou upheld the long traditions of African-American autobiography.
 At the same time she made a deliberate attempt to challenge the usual structure of the autobiography by critiquing, changing, and expanding the genre.
 She had become recognized and highly respected as a spokesperson for Blacks and women.
 Angelou was, as scholar Joanne Braxton has stated, "without a doubt, ...
 America's most visible black woman autobiographer".
 She had also become "a major autobiographical voice of the time".

 Like Angelou's previous autobiographies, Mom & Me & Mom received mostly positive reviews.
 Most reviewers state that Baxter is presented well in the book.
 Angelou celebrates the unconditional acceptance and support of her mother, who comes across "as a street-smart, caring woman who shaped the author's life and legacy by her words and example".
 The book has been called "a profoundly moving tale of separation and reunion, and an ultimately optimistic portrait of the maternal bond".

-Pictures of Angelou, Baxter, and members of their family appear through the book and enhance the text.
+Pictures of Angelou, Baxter, and members of their family appear through the book.
 An audio version, read by Angelou, was released in CD form and as a digital download.